Blackboard (Faculty) - Tests, Surveys, and Pools: Deploy Test in Content Area

 Open test in a new window: This option is defaulted to no. Opening the test in a new window will allow student the option to search the course for materials or open other browser windows while the test is still open.
 If you do not want this, leave the option No.

 Make link available: Set to Yes.
-This must be set to Yes even if you have adaptive release rules set (see below).
+This must be set to Yes even if you have display restrictions set (see below).

 Add a new announcement: Yes will send an announcement when the test opened.